Technician inspecting a lathe in a machine shop to determine whether to repair or replace it.

 At its core, the goal of a repair vs. replace decision is to minimize an asset’s total cost of ownership to your organization.
 Rushing into a decision without proper evaluation can be costly and have other long-term effects.
 Each option – repair or replace – comes with its own benefits and drawbacks, which makes the decision challenging.

-Repairing equipment is often a cost-effective option, at least in the short term.
+Repairing equipment is often a short-term, cost-effective option.
 Repairs are typically less expensive than purchasing new equipment, can be completed more quickly than sourcing and installing new equipment, and when done correctly, may extend the life of the asset.
 However, if you don’t address the underlying causes of failure, ongoing repairs will inevitably increase maintenance costs, lower productivity, and cause costly unplanned downtime.

-On the other hand, replacing problematic equipment sometimes proves more beneficial in the long run.
+On the other hand, replacing problematic equipment can prove to be more beneficial in the long run.
 New equipment typically needs less maintenance in the early stages of life, offers new features that enhance productivity, and is more reliable, but requires a significant upfront investment.

 Beyond the direct costs to repair or replace, one must also consider factors including: